Consumer group names ‘most dangerous’ toys

 “All you have to do is take a toilet paper roll.
 If the toy fits inside here, it is not safe for a small child.
-The smaller the child, the higher the risk of choking to death,” Amy Bollinger of the Penn State Children’s Hospital said.
+The smaller the child, the higher the risk of choking to death,” said Amy Bollinger, of Penn State Children’s Hospital.

-Faulty toys can also cause hearing damage.
-Audio tests found that HackToy’s police car violated the Consumer Product Safety Commission Standards.
+Some toys can cause hearing damage.
+Audio tests found that HackToy’s police car violated the Consumer Product Safety Commission’s standards.

 “If it’s too loud for you, then it’s definitely too loud for your child and can damage their developing hearing,” PennPIRG staffer Emma Horst-Martz said.